99 LinkedIn Profile Tips: from Summary & Headline to Images

 Read the role requirements and specs and list the most important skills in a special section of your actor resume.
 You need to prove you fit the role’s requirement like Spider Man's suit!

-Find more skills online, and search your work history for others.
+Find moreacting resume special skills online, and search your work history for others.

 So make sure you highlight and cultivate your unique special skills, and keep an eye for projects that can skyrocket your career for what makes you different.